abhiramdapke/Hackerrank-C-C-/README.md

 # Hackerrank C/C++
 This repository is created for practice on Hackerrank.
+All the programs are done in C/C++.